 Adjacent land attributes, uses, existing and potential conflicts

-The Property is adjacent to multiple house lots and apartments.
+The property is adjacent to multiple house lots and apartments.
 There are no known conflicts between adjacent owners.
-As noted above, the Property is adjacent to the county park.
-This is not considered to constitute a conflict
+As noted above, the property is adjacent to the county park.
+This is not considered to constitute a conflict.

-Amount and type of current public access and public use
+Current public access and public use

 Casual hiking and wildlife observation by the landowner and guests occurs at current time.